-On long cattle drives of that time, the herds with the cowboys would stop overnight to rest for the long days ahead.
-Around the campfires, cowboys would tell stories, recite poems and sing songs they had learned.
+On long cattle drives of that time, the herds driven by the cowboys would stop overnight to rest for the long days ahead.
+Around the campfires, cowboys would tell stories, recite poems and sing songs.
 As the trail drives developed, so did the experiences, the stories and the poems about cowboy life.
 Around 1900, there were more railroads to send the cattle east and the dust was settling on the cattle trails.

-Ranches covered lots of property and were quite distant from each other.
-Ranchers and cowboys would "gather" at certain events and the poetry and singing tradition continued.
+Ranches covered lots of property and were quite distant from each other, but the ranchers and cowboys would "gather" at certain events and the poetry and singing tradition continued.
 In 1988, the Arizona Cowboy Poets Gathering began in Prescott.
-Thirty-three years later the tradition continues.
+Thirty-five years later the tradition continues.

-Our "34th GATHERING" will be August 11th, 12th, and 13th at Yavapai College in Prescott, Arizona.
+Our "35th GATHERING" will be August 10th, 11th & 12th at Yavapai College in Prescott, Arizona.